 While there are many companies who promise they have the best solution for your debt, most of the time you don’t actually need assistance from a company.
 With just a little effort and planning you can pay off your debt on your own, using several proven debt repayment strategies.

-Two Methods to Pay Off Credit Card Debt
+Two Common Methods to Pay Off Credit Card Debt

-This strategy takes a different approach, tackling the balances with the highest interest rates, regardless of their size.
-This method is commonly referred to as the "Debt Avalanche" strategy.
-It’s also an effective way to pay off credit card debt.
+This strategy takes a different approach, by tackling the balances with the highest interest rates, regardless of their size.
+This method is commonly referred to as the "Debt Avalanche."

 No matter which strategy you choose, the debt reduction process works in largely the same way.
 Taking a step-by-step process is generally the best approach, and those steps are: